Zainab-Mehmood/Zainab-Mehmood/README.md

 Demo

-Enter a sentence and watch as the script transforms it into a rainbow masterpiece!
-Here is how it works:
+Enter a sentence and watch as the script transforms it into a rainbow masterpiece! 🌈

-Enter any sentence.

-Letters like r, g, b, p, and y change to Red, Green, Blue, Purple, and Yellow, respectively.

-All other characters are displayed in the default terminal color.

-Example:
+Example

 If you type: